pozil/sfdc-ui-lookup/README.md

 ## Documentation
-Component is documented using Aura documentation.
+Component is documented using Aura documentation.<br/>
-You can access it from this URL (replace the domain): https://<b>&lt;YOUR_DOMAIN&gt;</b>.lightning.force.com/auradocs/reference.app#reference?descriptor=c:Lookup&defType=component
+You can access it from this URL (replace the domain):<br/>
+https://<b>&lt;YOUR_DOMAIN&gt;</b>.lightning.force.com/auradocs/reference.app#reference?descriptor=c:Lookup&defType=component